 Attitude can act as the gatekeeper to your talent.
-Which is to say, it doesn’t matter how talented you are, it matters how open your attitude is to winning.
-The world is full of failures who could have been successes, but their talent was closed off by poor attitudes and their career suffered because of it.
+Which is to say, it doesn’t matter how talented you are, what matters is how open you are to winning.
+The world is full of failures who could have been successes, but their talent was closed off by poor attitudes.

-With a positive attitude as your foundation — you can accomplish anything in your career.
-No matter what adversity is set in your path, no matter what boundaries or barriers you run into, no matter what limits you are presented with — the decision to make the best of things, to make things go right, to get things done anyway, to make the best of any situation — that’s where the pot of gold is.
+With a positive attitude as your foundation, you can accomplish anything in your career.
+No matter what adversity is set in your path, no matter what boundaries or barriers you run into, no matter what limits you are presented with — the decision to make the best of things, to make things go right, to get things done anyway, to make the best of any situation — that’s where the pot of gold lies.

-Don’t confuse a positive attitude with something it is not.
-We are not talking about “being happy” or “being nice” or even “being friendly.”
-We are talking about how we act and how that impacts our success in our career.
-A positive attitude is a determination to never give up.
+It's not about “being happy” or “being nice” or even “being friendly.”
+Attitude is about how you act and how it impacts our success in our career.
+It’s a determination to never give up.
 A positive attitude is shaking off failure or confusion because you are focused on succeeding.
-A positive attitude is believing something can be done even when you don’t yet know how.
+A positive attitude is believing something can be done, even when you don’t yet know how.

 Win: To succeed or achieve a result (something done) through effort.

 Decide you can.
-Don’t decide you can’t.
-Please remember that the moment you decide you cannot do something, there you go, you have decided – game over.
+The moment you decide you cannot do something, it’s game over.

 Focus on getting things done and we all win.
-Focus on the professionals that are succeeding and copy them if you have to — find out what they successfully do at work to get things done.
+Take ab\ note from the professionals that are succeeding and find out what they do at work to get things done.

 “By failing to prepare, you are preparing to fail.”

-There is a level of preparation that goes far beyond what most people make the time to do.
-Say for example that you are about to get on a call and have what could be a very stressful talk, most people will kind of sit down and think about what’s going to happen, think about how they are going to react and that is preparation.
-That’s it.
-They just ponder it for a few minutes and then jump in, unprepared.
+There is a level of preparation that goes far beyond what most people take the time to do.
+When you are about to get on a call and have what could be a very stressful talk, instead of spending a few moments thinking about what’s going to happen and how you might react, do a more thorough preparation.

 It may seem silly, it may seem uncomfortable, it may seem fake and contrived.
-But if you do that, you will be so much better prepared, so much calmer, so much more collected when you finally have to confront the situation.
+But, if you do this, you will be much better prepared, calmer, and more collected when you finally have to confront the situation.

 This is something that teams can do together.
 Let's say you have a team getting ready to pitch a big new client.
-It is a really big deal and it certainly has stress connected to it.
-There is a lot of money involved and a lot of time involved and there is a lot of pressure to get it done right and make it happen.
+There is a lot of time and money involved and a lot of pressure to make it happen.

-So, bring the team together and just do a series of practice rounds where you practice the presentation.
-Meet together and go over questions you are likely to be asked and go around and do the full presentation multiple times on separate days to really get comfortable and confident.
+So, bring the team together and just do a series of practice rounds.
+Go over questions you are likely to be asked and go around and do the full presentation multiple times on separate days to really get comfortable and confident.